-Fulbright-Hays GPA Programs
+Fulbright-Hays GPA Program

-Advanced Chinese Language Immersion (Long Term Program)
+Advanced Chinese Language Immersion

-Upon completion of this program, our students will improve their Mandarin proficiency to intermediate high or advanced-low levels, gain understanding about Chinese culture, especially Chinese business culture, and grow professionally in a global market.
+Upon completing of this program, our students will improve their Mandarin proficiency to intermediate high or advanced-low levels, gain understanding about Chinese culture, especially Chinese business culture, and grow professionally in a global market.
 This program will help our students to become China hands and prepare our students to become the bridge between the American and the Chinese business world.

 Credits: 9 undergraduate credits from UMass Boston and 12-20 credits from Shaanxi Normal University.

-HIST 697 Modern China: A Documentary Film Approach
+1. HIST 321 Modern China: A Documentary Film Approach

 China’s modern history from late 18th century to present is full of dramatic changes.
-The Chinese experienced a series of huge historical events: a golden age under the rule of Manchus, unprecedented challenges from the West, collapse of the Qing Dynasty, the establishment of the Republic of China through Sun Yet-sen’s revolution, a nation-wide chaos from competition from different warlords, Japan’s invasion, the civil war between Mao Zedong and Chiang Kai-shek and the victory of Chinese Communism, the Cold War, Mao’s Cultural Revolution and Deng Xiaoping’s economic reform.
+The Chinese experienced a series of huge historical events: a golden age under the rule of Manchus, unprecedented challenges from the West, collapse of the Qing Dynasty, the establishment of the Republic of China through Sun Yat-sen’s revolution, a nation-wide chaos from competition from different warlords, Japan’s invasion, the civil war between Mao Zedong and Chiang Kai-shek and the victory of Chinese Communism, the Cold War, Mao’s Cultural Revolution and Deng Xiaoping’s economic reform.
 Amazingly, China has become an economic giant from a “Sick man in East Asia” even though it experienced so many ups and downs in more than 150 years.
 This course will make use of documentary films to help you understand modern Chinese history and find out historical and cultural “secrets” behind the successful development of China.
 Moreover, China is facing a new challenge in the 21st century.
 Whether China could move forward from these new challenges with its tradition, wisdom and vision is another critical issue.
 This is an open-ended course, which will offer you a historical review of China’s transition from an agrarian society to a modern state, and suggest a future vision of its possible direction in the future.

-Credits: 3 graduate credits, 39 contact hours
+Credits: 3 undergraduate credits, 39 contact hours

 By fully participating in this course, you should be able to: